SFN14/Online-notes2/_notes/02 - Permanent Notes/Personal Notes/How to I take notes.md

 1. College Notes - are where I place the Notes I make in College.
 2. Literature Notes - are the notes that I make when reading Book, Articles, or Researches.
 3. Personal Notes - these are notes that I make when placing knowledge that I have, or thinking of concepts that I can connect to other Personal Notes, Literature Notes, or College Notes.
+4. Fleeting Notes - these notes are random ideas, realizations that I have that I can use to connect to other ideas, or what I use to connect two ideas.

 # Sorting (In Progress)
 To sort all the information I have I first sort it by status:
+#💡 - Means an Idea or a fleeting note.
-#💡 - Means that it is a Initial note.
+#✏️ - Means that it is an initial note.
 #📝 - Means that it is being written.
 #📄 - Means that it is done being written.
 #📕 - Means that it is a work in progress Map of Content (MOC).